DataDog/integrations-core/harbor/README.md

 ### Service Checks

-See [service_checks.json][7] for a list of service checks provided by this integration.
+- `harbor.status`

-- `harbor.status` - Returns `OK` if the Harbor API is reachable and answers correctly, `CRITICAL` if connection is not possible or if the API says the registry is unhealthy.
+Returns `OK` if the Harbor API is reachable and answers correctly.
+Returns `CRITICAL` if the connection is not possible or if the API says the registry is unhealthy.

+- `harbor.component.chartmuseum.status`
-- `harbor.component.chartmuseum.status` - Service checks is not emitted if the chartmuseum is not configured.
-Returns `OK` if the service is healthy, `CRITICAL` otherwise.
+Returns `OK` if the service is healthy, otherwise returns `CRITICAL`.
+This service check is not emitted unless the chartmuseum is configured.

+- `harbor.component.registry.status`
-- `harbor.component.registry.status` - Only available with Harbor > 1.8.
-Returns `OK` if the service is healthy, `CRITICAL` otherwise.
+Returns `OK` if the service is healthy, otherwise returns `CRITICAL`.
+Only available with Harbor > 1.8.

+- `harbor.component.redis.status`
-- `harbor.component.redis.status` - Only available with Harbor > 1.8.
-Returns `OK` if the service is healthy, `CRITICAL` otherwise.
+Returns `OK` if the service is healthy, otherwise returns `CRITICAL`.
+Only available with Harbor > 1.8.

+- `harbor.component.jobservice.status`
-- `harbor.component.jobservice.status` - Only available with Harbor > 1.8.
-Returns `OK` if the service is healthy, `CRITICAL` otherwise.
+Returns `OK` if the service is healthy, otherwise returns `CRITICAL`.
+Only available with Harbor > 1.8.

+- `harbor.component.registryctl.status`
-- `harbor.component.registryctl.status` - Only available with Harbor > 1.8.
-Returns `OK` if the service is healthy, `CRITICAL` otherwise.
+Returns `OK` if the service is healthy, otherwise returns `CRITICAL`.
+Only available with Harbor > 1.8.

+- `harbor.component.portal.status`
-- `harbor.component.portal.status` - Only available with Harbor > 1.8.
-Returns `OK` if the service is healthy, `CRITICAL` otherwise.
+Returns `OK` if the service is healthy, otherwise returns `CRITICAL`.
+Only available with Harbor > 1.8.

+- `harbor.component.core.status`
-- `harbor.component.core.status` - Only available with Harbor > 1.8.
-Returns `OK` if the service is healthy, `CRITICAL` otherwise.
+Returns `OK` if the service is healthy, otherwise returns `CRITICAL`.
+Only available with Harbor > 1.8.

+- `harbor.component.database.status`
-- `harbor.component.database.status` - Only available with Harbor > 1.8.
-Returns `OK` if the service is healthy, `CRITICAL` otherwise.
+Returns `OK` if the service is healthy, otherwise returns `CRITICAL`.
+Only available with Harbor > 1.8.

+- `harbor.registry.status`
-- `harbor.registry.status` - Monitor the health of external registries used by Harbor for replication.
-Returns `OK` if the service is healthy, `CRITICAL` otherwise.
+Returns `OK` if the service is healthy, otherwise returns `CRITICAL`.
+Monitors the health of external registries used by Harbor for replication.

 ### Events

-harbor does not include any events.
+The Harbor integration does not include any events.

 ## Troubleshooting